Sliema: The Knights of Malta period

 At the Great Siege of 1565, il-Qortin, as it was then known, was a camp centre for Turkish troops led by Dragut.
-He met his fate there, having been killed by a bombardment from Fort St. Elmo at the other flank of Marsamxett Harbour, where Sliema stands.
+He met his fate there, having been killed by a bombardment from Fort Saint Elmo at the other flank of Marsamxett Harbour, where Sliema stands.
 Fort Tigné was eventually built by the Knights of St. John in the late 18th century and further developed by the British in later years.